Freeport-McMoRan Won't Strike Out

 This brings about a couple of considerations that relate to recent copper-price declines: First, while concerns about the possibility of hidden stocks of copper -- especially in China -- have been making the rounds, it appears that the global market is essentially balanced.
 Indeed, the real bearish factor may be a wavering confidence in the staying power of the Chinese appetite for the metal.
-Conversely, however, there remains a notion that demand led by China is likely to result in a worldwide supply shortage approaching 500,000 metric tons this year, up from less than half that amount in 2010.
+Conversely, however, there remains a notion that demand led by China probably will result in a worldwide supply shortage approaching 500,000 metric tons this year, up from less than half that amount in 2010.
 Obviously, interruptions at Grasberg and other operations will only exacerbate the expected imbalance.

-If you've been keeping tabs on Freeport-McMoRan, you'll recall that the company operates seven open pit copper mines in Arizona and New Mexico, four copper mines in South America, the projects that comprise Grasberg, and a 57.75% interest in the Tenke Fungurume copper and cobalt mining concessions in the Democratic Republic of Congo.
+If you've been keeping tabs on Freeport-McMoRan, you'll recall that the company operates seven open-pit copper mines in Arizona and New Mexico, four copper mines in South America, the projects that comprise Grasberg, and a 57.75% interest in the Tenke Fungurume copper and cobalt mining concessions in the Democratic Republic of Congo.
 It's also the world's largest molybdenum miner -- followed in the U.S. by Colorado-based Thompson Creek Metals (NYS: TC) -- producing the hardening agent for steel from its Henderson underground mine in Colorado and as a byproduct of copper mining in the Americas.

 The Foolish bottom line

 How should we treat Freeport's stock amid the confusion unleashed by its workers' unrest and dwindling copper prices?
 I suggest we start by looking at the company's significant strengths, including long-lived reserves spread among geographically diverse locations.
-Those key elements won't disappear despite worker obstreperousness and up-and-down prices for multi-use copper in the face of economic confusion across much of the globe.
+Those key elements won't disappear despite worker obstreperousness and up-and-down prices for multi-use copper in the face of economic confusion around much of the globe.

-Beyond that, from observing the company especially closely before and since its 2007 acquisition of far larger Phelps Dodge, I'd add Freeport's management strength, a hard-too-measure quality that obviously is vital to any company's success.
+Beyond that, from observing the company especially closely before and since its 2007 acquisition of far larger Phelps Dodge, I'd add Freeport's management strength, a hard-to-measure quality that obviously is vital to any company's success.
 In this context, it's noteworthy that, as their names imply, Freeport shares something of a management overlap with also highly regarded Gulf of Mexico oil and gas producer McMoRan Exploration (NYS: MMR) .

-For comparison's sake, it's also important to note that Freeport shares have slid by about 35% from their 52-week high earlier in the year.
+For comparison's sake, it's also important to note that, while Freeport shares have slid by about 35% from their 52-week high earlier in the year.
 Conversely, Southern Copper (NYS: SCCO) , which has managed to avoid worker walkouts, has seen its shares slide by 39% from its winter high point.
-In addition, Freeport is trading at less than 7 times expected earnings for next year, while Southern Copper's forward P/E is closer to 9%.
+In addition, Freeport is trading at less than a 7 times expected earnings for next year, while Southern Copper's forward P/E is closer to 9%.
 And if you're an aficionado of PEG ratios, both companies sport powerful numbers, with Freeport at a five-year expectation of 0.48, while Southern is close behind at 0.53.